sashalex007/quartz_blog/content/leetcode/Sudoku solver.md

 Now, to count the arrangements of this pseudo-distribution we apply the product rule from combinatorics, which will simplify to `9!
 (9*8*7...)` .
 This is the same rule we use to calculate the arrangements of a binary string using `2^n`, because if we enumerate the possibilities, the distribution would look like this: `[2,2,2,2,2....]`...thus the product rule simplifies in this case to `2^n`.

-If `9!` is the number of legal arrangements in a row, and we have 9 rows, the arrangement distribution is `[9!, 9!, 9!, 9!, 9!, 9!, 9!, 9!, 9!]`, and application of the product rule give us `(9!)^9`.
+If `9!` is the number of legal arrangements in a row, and we have 9 rows, the arrangement distribution is `[9!, 9!, 9!, 9!, 9!, 9!, 9!, 9!, 9!]`, and application of the product rule gives us `(9!)^9`.

 Thus the time complexity is `o((9!)**9)`.